highchair/highchairdesign-com/_notes/2024-11-04-portfolio-interview-advice.md

 layout: note
 title: "Tips for presenting design case studies in an interview?"
 date: 2024-11-04 11:00:00 -0500
-source: "LinkedIn"
+source: '<a href="https://www.linkedin.com/in/cameronmoll/">Cameron Moll on LinkedIn</a>'
 media: "Post"
-categories: [ Creativity, Presentation ]
+categories: [ Design, Creativity ]
+listening: 'Artist: <a href="https://aesoprock.bandcamp.com/">Aesop Rock</a>; Album: Integrated tech Solutions'
 ---

 "Any tips for presenting design case studies in an interview?" a friend recently asked.